WorldViews/WVTours/README.md

 # WVTours
 Web pages for viewing video tours.
-Most of the video is 360, but any video can be used that has matching GPS trails, and some of the video is captured by drones.
-The page shows a youtube video together with a map indicating trail positions.
-The page is served at
+Most of the video is 360, and was collected with a camera being carried, or mounted on a wheelchair, but any video can be used that has matching GPS trails, and some of the video is standard HD captured by drones.
+The main webpage of this repo shows a youtube video together with a map indicating trail positions.
+The page is served at [https://worldviews.org/WVTours/wvtours.html](https://worldviews.org/WVTours/wvtours.html)
-[https://worldviews.org/WVTours/wvtours.html](https://worldviews.org/WVTours/wvtours.html)